 The Loddon School is set in a rural location, with expansive grounds that provide the young people with necessary space.
-On site the home has an indoor swimming pool, leisure barn, paddocks and vegetable gardens and designated outside spaces for play and relaxation.
+The home has an on-site indoor swimming pool, leisure barn, paddocks and vegetable gardens and designated outside spaces for play and relaxation.